karlbenedict/karlbenedict.github.io/CV/CV.md

 Jigar Patel, Ph.D., Computer Science, University of Nevada, Reno.
 In process.

 Robert Paul Giebitz, Ph.D.,  Organization, Information & Learning Sciences, University of New Mexico.
 Committee Member.
-In process.
+Completed 12/2018.
+Dissertation Title: "Learning Statistics Through Guided Block Play A Pre-Curriculum in Statistical Literacy"

 Linda Barril, Ph.D, Organization, Information & Learning Sciences, University of New Mexico.
 Committee Member.
 Completed 12/2016.
 Dissertation Title: "The Influence of Student Characteristics and Culture on the Preferred Ways of Learning of Online College Students"